-Also, being a part of your customer's lifecycle journey will help you identify issues your customers are dealing with at specific touchpoint along their journey.
-So you can know new areas to dedicate your time and resources.
+Also, being a part of your customer's lifecycle journey will help you identify issues your customers are dealing with at specific touchpoints along their journey.
+So you can know new areas to dedicate your time and resources to.

 2. Save Time and Resources.